 Jokes aside, this is a decent city bike design, but not a racing one.
 I had to check 3 times if I sent the right reference.
 Perhaps the guy just sent me one of his old designs and got an easy $5.

 Here’s an example:

-This is a heart-warming design.
+-warming design.
 The designer copied the reference, but take a look how – he left out unnecessary details, such as cables and spokes, but nailed the most important one for a mountain bike – the suspension.

 Yes, not all mountain bikes have such suspension, yet imagine yourself browsing categories on an internet bike shop

 The only thing we could do here is to exaggerate the tire tread and the frame width:

 The suspension looks a bit like Harry Potter’s forehead because otherwise it would be unrecognizable at small sizes.
 An old habit.